SDK Integrations

 Account and provider access

 EmailAccountStore is the reusable account store.
-Account metadata stays in bundle storage; tokens and app passwords are stored through KDCube user-secret APIs.
+Account metadata stays in app storage; tokens and app passwords are stored through KDCube user-secret APIs.

 Mailbox and attachment processing